VincentVanlaer/mesa-school-labs/content/tuesday/morning-session.md

 </div>
 </details>

-At this point, it's a good idea to try to recompile (`./mk`) to make sure you haven't introduced any syntax errors in `run_star_extras.f90`.
+At this point, it's a good idea change back into your work directory and try to recompile (`./mk`) to make sure you haven't introduced any syntax errors in `run_star_extras.f90`.
 If you have, fix them before proceeding.

 ### Step 2: Rename the Subroutine

 Now that we have the boilerplate code, we need to rename the subroutine to something more meaningful.
 We'll call it `day2_other_energy`.
 Before we make changes, let's take a closer look at the boilerplate code we just copied:

 ```fortran